pagekey/website/_posts/2017-06-23-how-to-implement-a-queue-in-python.md

 title: How to Implement a Queue in Python
 keywords: queue, python, data structures, data structure, youtube, tutorial, learning, education, how to
 author: stephengrice
-categories: ['Programming', 'Computer Science, 'Education', 'Python', 'Tutorial']
+categories: ['Programming', 'Computer Science', 'Education', 'Python', 'Tutorial']
 ---

 ![One after the other...]({{ "/assets/img/articles/queue/queue.jpg" | absolute_url }})